pimbrouwers/Validus/README.md

 // Produce a validation result based on a field name and result type Validator<'a> = string -> 'a -> ValidationResult<'a>

-// Given 'a value, and optional validtion message produce
+// Given 'a value, and validtion message produce
 // a ready to use validator for 'a
-'a -> ValidationMessage option -> Validator<'a>
+'a -> ValidationMessage -> Validator<'a>
 ```

-> Note: Validators pre-populated with the default error messages reside within the `Validators.Default` module.
+> Note: Validators pre-populated with English-language default error messages reside within the `Validators.Default` module.

 ## [`equals`](https://github.com/pimbrouwers/Validus/blob/cb168960b788ea50914c661fcbba3cf096ec4f3a/src/Validus/Validus.fs#L99)